waggle-sensor/beehive-server/publishing-tools/README.md

 001e0610c2db;2018/02/26 16:53:27;coresense:3;frame;HIH6130;temperature;41.41
 ```

-In this case, we filtered out both nodes and specific sensors.
+In this case, we filtered out both nodes and specific sensors _and the data format
+is the same throughout the pipeline_.

 ## Tools